How It Works

 m = r.obj == p.obj && r.act == p.act || r.obj in ('data2', 'data3')

-For additional operators, see govaluate.
+For more operators, see govaluate.